pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [DataObjects] Text data types now set their corresponding database columns to `null` instead of `''` (empty string) when empty.
 - [Ecommerce][Product Interfaces] Changed return type-hints of `CheckoutableInterface` methods `getOSPrice`, `getOSPriceInfo`, `getOSAvailabilityInfo`, `getPriceSystemName`, `getAvailabilitySystemName`, `getPriceSystemImplementation`, `getAvailabilitySystemImplementation` to be non-nullable.
 - [Elements] Removed the deprecated `Pimcore\Model\Element\Service::getType()`, use `Pimcore\Model\Element\Service::getElementType()` instead.
+- [DataObjects] Method `Concrete::getClass()` throws NotFoundException if class is not found for an object.

 ## 10.6.0
 - [Session] The `getHandler`, `setHandler`, `useSession`, `getSessionId`, `getSessionName`, `invalidate`, `regenerateId`, `requestHasSessionId`, `getSessionIdFromRequest`, `get`, `getReadOnly` and `writeClose` methods of `Pimcore\Tool\Session` and class `PreAuthenticatedAdminSessionFactory` are deprecated and get removed with Pimcore 11.
 Session Management will be handled by Symfony in Pimcore 11.